 The stained-glass windows were magnificent!
 Many of these windows date to the 13th century and are exquisitely detailed.

 Toward the back of the cathedral, in the center of the room, is a long series of beautiful wood carvings telling the life story of Jesus Christ.
-His story starts on one side and then wraps around and continues on the other side.

 It was fascinating to look at each individual scene and determine what was going on in the story.
 The panel in the first picture is Mary, Joseph, and the baby Jesus escaping the horrific slaying of children 2 years and under ordered by King Herod; the following picture depicts the scene of Christ's resurrection and his appearance to first Mary and then some of the other women.